Nvos/comparison2023/svelte.md

 ```

 3. Specific reactivity case where effects are called multiple times for object/array while once for primitives

 - [Svelte](https://github.com/Nvos/comparison2023/tree/master/app-svelte/src/lib/State3.svelte)

 ```javascript
 array Array [ 1 ]
 value 1
 array Array [ 1 ]
 ```

-Interestingly some proposed solutions (can take look at issues) point to `effect` apis similar to `react`/`solid`, using specific api `tick` which returns `promise` which resolves as soon as pending state is applied to dom or rewriting it in `svelte/store` which apperantely behaves differently than internal component reactivity which is not a good thing.
-Eitherway in any more complex case no matter solution whole simplicity is lost and there is no clear path to resolve issue.
+Interestingly some proposed solutions (can take look at issues) point to `effect` apis similar to `react`/`solid`, using specific api `tick` which returns `promise` which resolves as soon as pending state is applied to dom or rewriting it in `svelte/store` which alternately behaves differently than internal component reactivity which is not a good thing.
+Either way in any more complex case no matter solution whole simplicity is lost and there is no clear path to resolve issue.

 ## Error handling

 Commonly UI libraries which focus on concept of components provide ways to catch errors coming from children at some boundaries, commonly such component is called `ErrorBoundary`.
 Svelte doesn't provide any such primitive which means that any error will completely crash whole application instead of specific part with possibility of restoration.

-Reactive statements are especially propne to this as throwing error from them will result in instant crash as it will be compiled and then ran in unprotected flush by runtime.
+Reactive statements are especially prone to this as throwing error from them will result in instant crash as it will be compiled and then ran in unprotected flush by runtime.

 There outstanding issue (from 2018) about error handling API - no resolution so far